 Patti Smith was a little before my time.
 Definitely WAY outside the bounds of my Midwestern sensibilities by the time I became aware of her during my high school years.

-I did really like her one big radio hit, though, “Because the Night.”
+I did really like Smith’s one big radio hit, though, “Because the Night.”
 And I was always kind of intrigued (and puzzled!) by the bits and pieces about her life that sifted randomly into my consciousness.
 She was good friends with Robert Mapplethorpe.
-She had been in a long-term relationship with actor/playwright Sam Shepard.
+She was in a relationship with actor/playwright Sam Shepard.
 She got married, retired from her music career, and moved to Michigan to raise her kids.
 What an odd mix!

 In his own memoir, The Soundtrack of My Life, Clive Davis (Chief Creative Officer of Sony Music Entertainment and former president of both Columbia Records and Arista Records) recounts his discovery of Smith and the ups and downs of her unusual career.
 I read his book a couple years ago, and two things he said about Smith have stuck with me.

-First was Smith’s style, as projected in the cover of her first album, Horses.
+First was Smith’s style, as projected on the cover of her first album, Horses.

 The cover photo was a black-and-white portrait of Smith shot by Mapplethorpe.
 It was “direct and daring, with a hint of androgyny and an air of insolence.”